evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_1_Advanced_API_Pod.md

 To illustrate, let's create a pod with a container that writes the current date to a file in a mounted volume every five seconds.

 ### Lab 2.3 - Pod Security
+Create a pod that defines the runAsUser and the fsGroup ID for all of the containers in the pod

 ```yaml
 kind: Pod
 apiVersion: v1